thifranc/shinken-webui-wiki-up/Installing-WebUI-graph-modules.md

 ## Graphite graphs

-You can ask for Graphite graphs with the `ui-graphite2` module.
+You can view Graphite graphs with the `ui-graphite2` module.

+**Note**: to feed your Graphite with metrics data you should have installed the `graphite2` module in Shinken.
+To proceed, see: https://github.com/shinken-monitoring/mod-graphite/tree/refactored

 How to install:
 ```